gdrpaul/Lobsterbot/README.md

 Arduino Codes for Lobsterbot

 There are two arduino scripts.
+Upload each one on separate arduino (Arduino Uno).

 LobsterMotor_JNM is an arduino sketch for controlling the robot.
 It recieves sensor input (Break of Infrared Beam) which triggers claws to snap.